 Find out the Students’ Level First, Whenever Possible

 Do you have any tips or tricks for how to take CLT into account when teaching or learning?
 Leave a comment below and let us know your thoughts.
-We’d love to hear from you about anything cognitive overload theory
+We’d love to hear from your

 Also, be sure to give this article a share on Facebook, Pinterest, or Twitter.
 It’ll help other busy teachers, like yourself find this useful resource.